 Mr George Syrichas has more than 30 years of experience in the financial sector.
 He served as an Executive Director and Board Member of the central Bank of Cyprus and the Resolution authority of Cyprus.
 He also follows and deeply understands international economic and financial developments and challenges.
 He has participated in numerous international for a, such as the European Commission, the International Monetary Fund, the European Central Bank and the ECB Governing Council as the Governor's accompanying expert.
 Mr. Syrichas holds the PhD in Economics from the University of Essex.
 He has taught economics and business executive courses at various Universities and Institutions in Cyprus and abroad.
-He frequently discusses current economic affairs in public media and has given numerous lectures in Cyprus and abroad on topics related to the Cyprus and European economies, banking, financial stability, monetary policy and exchange rate policy and European Union issues.
+He frequently discusses current economic affairs in public media and has given numerous lectures in Cyprus and abroad on topics related to the Cyprus and European Union issues.